duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### definition-done-3

-**Q:** What factors should a Scrum Team consider when creating their Definition of Done?
+**Q:** {Interrogate} What factors should a Scrum Team consider when creating their Definition of Done?

 - Vietnamese outline:
   - Question: Scrum Team cần cân nhắc gì khi tạo Definition of Done?